 The transition from Skiddaw takes you into the misnomer of Skiddaw Forest.
 Beginning just north of Gibraltar Crag, the trod to Hare Crag is now well developed.
 Rightly or wrongly, it owes its existence to the round.
 Contenders take it into Candleseaves Bog and wend their way to the tiny bridge and tree which marks where the Cumbria Way crosses Dead Beck.
 The only good thing about Candleseaves is the fact it leads and contributes to the striking falls of Whitewater Dash – but this is of no consolation on the round.

 From there, the Calva trudge awaits.
 This begins along the beck and then branches off to a trod.
 It is technically possible to stay with the stream, follow it until it disappears and then take the ridgeline to the summit.
 But this is not recommended: there is hardly the semblance of a way.

-A longer alternative is to retrace steps along Skiddaw ridge and then trot down the simple, relatively dry and grassy descent of Sale How to Skiddaw House.
-While the youth hostel affords a perfect vantage point for watching poor navigators flounder in the bog, no proficient contender would be swifter going this way.
-That said, it is a conscientious route for a practice leg as it alleviates pressure on the eroding trod to Hare Crag.
+A longer alternative is to retrace steps along Skiddaw ridge and then trot down the simple, slightly drier and grassy descent of Sale How to Skiddaw House.
+While the hostel affords a perfect vantage point for watching poor navigators flounder in the bog, no proficient contender would be swifter going this way.
+That said, it is a conscientious route for a practice leg as it alleviates pressure on the eroding trods to Hare Crag and past Dead Beck.
 To see it through, take the path up Great Calva’s south-western shoulder from the Caldew footbridge.

 Regardless of route, do make sure to take in Great Calva’s northern and true summit.
 Not to do so might be the single most tragic way of not completing an otherwise successful round.
 What could be worse than unwittingly persisting with the remaining 40 fells in vain?